github/docs/content/admin/github-actions/getting-started-with-github-actions-for-your-enterprise/getting-started-with-github-actions-for-github-enterprise-server.md

 {% note %}

 **Note:** Beginning with {% data variables.product.prodname_ghe_server %} 3.6, {% data variables.product.company_short %} documents connected runners as opposed to concurrent jobs.
 Connected runners represents the most runners you can connect and expect to utilize.
+It should also be noted that connecting more runners than you can expect to utilize can negatively impact performance.
 {% endnote %}

 {% note %}